ironhalik/env2helm/README.md

   repository: ubuntu
   tag: bionic
 ```
-If you're using it in a CI environment, you can use `--in-place` flag to overwrite the input files with any changes.
+If you're using it in a CI environment, you can use `-i` or `--in-place` flag to overwrite the input files with any changes.
 Alternatively, depending on your shell, you can do something along the lines of `helm install -f <(env2helm -f some-values-file.yaml)`

 # Usage
 ```